wehrend/modular-synth/README.md

 For modules with multi-stage signal processing (filter banks, follower chains), it’s worth using `Tone.
 Meter({ normalRange: true })` as a branch at relevant points in the signal path, combined with a React state display polled via `requestAnimationFrame` (see `VocoderAnalysisNode.tsx`)—this immediately shows where a signal disappears, instead of having to guess.

-## Known Issues

-- The sampler module should be reworked to support file uploads and multiple samples

 # Modular Synth

 Ein modularer Software-Synthesizer im Browser: React Flow als Patch-Oberfläche, Tone.js als Audio-Engine, vollständig in TypeScript (strict), mehrsprachig (react-i18next), mit Supabase-Backend für Accounts und gespeicherte Patches.